egimenos/nest-react-prisma-template/README.md

 ## Usage

-Run in development mode
+Run in development mode:

 ```sh
 pnpm dev
 ```

-Then the client and api development servers will run athe the same time.
+Then the client and api development servers will be running together.

 ## Contributing